 Rental Car Insurance

-You meant to ask your agent about that but forgot in the frantic preparations for the holiday.
-So, here a few things to keep in mind about rental car insurance:
+Perhaps you meant to ask your agent about whether your auto policy covers a rental car but, forgot in the frantic preparations for the holiday.
+So, here are a few things to keep in mind about rental car insurance:

-- They may suggest that you’re personally responsible for any damage that occurs on the car
+- They may suggest that you’re personally responsible for any damage that occurs to the car.

-- They may suggest that the coverage is required
+- They may suggest that coverage is required.

 Both of those inferences are probably not the case.